When 33-year-old Maria was just a little girl, her parents moved from Mexico to Oakland.

 This behavior would eventually lead her to jail, separated from her little boy.
 Not surprisingly, the in and out of jail took its toll on Maria, her mom, and her son.

 “I would go in, get clean and then come out,” Maria said.
 “But then, I would just find my way back to the drugs, which led to other issues.
 I could not break free of it once I got out of jail.”

 She said losing custody of her son was her biggest wake-up call.

 “We kept seeing the same people coming into the system over and over again,” O’Malley said.
-“Individuals convicted of a low-level felony would very often be back in the system within one year of their release”
+“Individuals convicted of a low-level felony would very often be back in the system within one year of their release.”

-“We couldn’t blame them for coming out of custody and returning to the same bad habits,” she explained.
+As it was at the time, she said “We couldn’t blame them for coming out of custody and returning to the same bad habits,” she explained.
 “Government had to own their responsibility for repeat offenders not being rehabilitated.”